-Conform action Conform value Exceed action Exceed value Non conform action Non conform value as well as Two rate C burst and Two rate P burst.
+Conform action

+Conform value

+Exceed action

+Exceed value

+Non conform action

+Non conform value

 In the Conform action field, you specify the action that the device applies to the compliant data stream.
 Compliant means that transfer rate and burst size are below Two rate C rate and Two rate C burst.